 What is a caloric deficit in simple terms?

 A caloric deficit means eating fewer calories than your body burns.
-When this happens, your body uses stored fat to make up the difference.
-A 500-calorie daily deficit typically results in about one pound of fat loss per week.
+When this happens, your body uses stored fat for energy.
+A 500-calorie daily deficit typically produces about one pound of fat loss per week.

 How many calories should I eat to lose weight?